linode/docs/docs/products/storage/object-storage/guides/linode-cli/index.md

 modified: 2023-06-27
 ---

-The Linode Command Line Interface (CLI) is a command line utility that allows you complete control over the Linode account.
+The Linode Command Line Interface (CLI) is a command line utility that gives you complete control over the Linode account.
 For interacting with Object Storage, there are two separate commands within the Linode CLI.

 - `linode object-storage [command]`: This resource provides access to managing Object Storage on a Linode account.
 - `linode obj [command]`: With the Object Storage plugin, you can also create and remove buckets, upload objects, and more.